Darrionat/Darrionat/README.md

 I'm a student at Bard College studying Mathematics & Computer Science.
 I am interested in mathematical research.
 Some primary research interests are in topology and finite geometry.
+I recently was a co-author on a paper which is to appear in *La Matematica*.
+This paper is about the affine geometry of the card game EvenQuads, and you can find it [here][quadspaper].

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Darrionat&layout=compact&theme=dark)](https://github.com/anuraghazra/github-readme-stats)